apostrophecms/docs/docs/guide/areas-and-widgets.md

 ```

 ## Expanded widget menu configuration
  To enhance the editor experience, an expanded widget menu can be added instead of the basic configuration.
-This menu expands out from the left side and provides a visual indication of what each widget type is like, as well as support for organization of widgets into groups.
-This type of area is added to a page in a manner similar to the basic menu as part of the [field schema](/guide/content-schema.md) for a page or piece type.
+This menu expands from the left side and provides a visual indicator for each widget in the area and support for organizing widgets into groups.
+These visual indicators can be preview images or icons.
+Adding an area using the expanded menu is through a [field schema](/guide/content-schema.md) that is slightly different from a basic area.
 The following example shows a landing page type with one area field named `main`.

 <AposCodeBlock>